Nevermind-s/Fast-Furious-Autonomous/README.md

 ### Data distribution

 With this histogram we want to display the distribution of the steering angles of our dataset.
-We concluded that our dataset is not well balanced and it may lead to a false learning since we have 7000 '0' values our model will likely tend to go straight.
+We concluded that our dataset is not well balanced and it may lead to a false learning since we have nearly 14000 '0' values our model will likely tend to go straight.

 ```python